HydroQuest

-HydroQuest SAS is a French developer of vertical-axis turbines, generating electricity from river and tidal currents.

-The company was founded in 2010, in Meylan, Grenoble, and is based in the Inovallée science park.
+HydroQuest SAS is a French developer of vertical-axis turbines that generate electricity from tidal stream currents.
+Founded in 2010 in Meylan, Grenoble, the company is based in the Inovallée science park.

-They have installed several small in-river turbines, in France and French Guiana.
-They also tested a 1 MW tidal stream turbine off the coast of Brittany from 2019 to 2021.
-HydroQuest and other partners are developing the 17.5 MW FloWatt project, comprising seven tidal stream turbines, expected to be built by 2027.
+HydroQuest has installed several small in-river turbines in France and French Guiana and tested a 1 MW tidal stream turbine off the coast of Brittany between 2019 and 2021.
+Together with partners, the company is developing the 17 MW FloWatt project, which will consist of six tidal stream turbines.
+The pilot farm is expected to be commissioned in 2028.